WhiteNeo/lastposter-avatar-mybb18x-series/readme.md

     6.- Edit annother things like modal or contents.
     7.- Enjoy !!!

+KNOWN ISSUES:

-We don't have avatarep.css, then go to styles and create a new stylesheet called avatarep.css, inside this go to advanced mode and paste this content.
+1.- We don't have avatarep.css, then go to styles and create a new stylesheet called avatarep.css, inside this go to advanced mode and paste this content.

 ```CSS
 /* POPUP MENU*/